Where's Your Follow-Through Breaking? — KwanHoward.com

 Answer required

-When a team member says "I didn't know that was the expectation," what's most likely true?
+When someone says "I didn't know that was the expectation," what's most likely true?

 Answer required